Collocations for interfere - verb

 The judge cannot interfere directly in these proceedings.

-VERB + INTERFERE
+VERB + interfere

 have a right to

-Britain has no right to interfere in the internal affairs of other countries.
+They have no right to interfere in the internal affairs of other countries.

-Britain has no right to interfere in the internal affairs of other countries.
+They have no right to interfere in the internal affairs of other countries.

-try and/to
+try and,

-If you try and interfere in my life, I''ll leave.
+If you try and interfere in my life, I'll leave.

-If you try and interfere in my life, I''ll leave.
+If you try and interfere in my life, I'll leave.

 be reluctant to